Why is Work Writing to my GP?

 The other problem with the report is that the employee thinks that the GP’s advice is binding on the employer, even though it isn’t.
 This really doesn’t help a situation, especially if poor health is work related or there are claims of bullying or harassment, and the report can make matters a lot worse.

-Most GP and specialist reports clarify a situation, but some can make matters more confusing or prolonged, and some can even create problems.
+Most GP and specialist reports clarify a situation.
+But some can make matters more confusing or prolonged.
+Some can even create problems.
 GP and specialist reports are useful to have, but it is just as frustrating when the report hinders rather than helps by being ambiguous or late in returning.
-These reasons are why GP and specialist reports are not always the best way forward and should only be used when necessary, always taking into account the problems that could occur along the way.
+So GP and specialist reports are not always the best way forward.
+Only use them when necessary, and take into account the problems that could occur along the way.